Aims and Priorities

 MY Vision

-Our community depends on more than just its natural environment for its happiness and wellbeing.
 A balanced relationship between our buildings our natural environment and the people that live here will enhance our community.
-We can’t put up a stop sign to keep people from doing as we did and settling here.
-Hervey Bay will inevitably continue to grow and change but our growth must be carefully managed.
+Hervey Bay and the entire Fraser Coast will inevitably continue to grow and change but our growth must be carefully managed.
 Residents want a choice of housing located in a variety of areas.
 Some of us enjoy living on a larger block where we can grow trees, but many residents enjoy living in a smaller dwelling with no garden or a shared garden maintained by someone else.
 Still others choose something in between.
 With sensible controlled development this mix of living styles is achievable.
 We must balance the protection of our natural environment with the cultural, economic, physical and social well being of us, the people.
 I absolutely love living here and I want to help preserve what should be preserved and help manage our inevitable growth very carefully.

-Now I have a new challenge.
-To represent people who live in a much wider area.
 I’m keen to contribute positively to the future of our larger community by strongly and honestly representing you.
 I promise to do more than simply listen to you.
-I will continue to act on your concerns by bringing them to the attention of councillors and the CEO.
+I will continue to act on your concerns by bringing them to the attention of councillors.
 I will follow up on your issues and ask for action to be taken where necessary.
-My motto is -
+My motto is –

 Our FRASER COAST is unique.
 Let’s work together to look after it!